 Product liability is a legal theory that allows a consumer who is injured by a defective product to recover damages against any party in the chain of manufacturing.
 Potentially liable parties in the “chain of manufacturing” include the manufacturer of the product, the manufacturer that assembles a product, the wholesaler who distributes the product, and the retail seller who sells the product to the public.

-If you have been injured by a defective product, the attorneys at the Anastopoulo Law Firm can help.
+If you have been injured by a defective product, the South Carolina product liability attorneys at Anastopoulo Law Firm can help.
 Reach out to us today for an initial consultation.
 Call (888) 313-5984 or contact us online.

 Types of Product Liability Claims

-Finally, a defect in marketing refers to the failure to provide adequate instructions on how to use a product or the failure to provide adequate warnings of non-obvious dangers.
+- Finally, a defect in marketing refers to the failure to provide adequate instructions on how to use a product or the failure to provide adequate warnings of non-obvious dangers.
 A manufacturer does not need to provide warnings for an ax because the dangers of using an ax are obvious.
-Nevertheless, if the danger is latent, or non-obvious, then the manufacturer must warn the consumer.
-For example, if mixing two drugs together is dangerous or if taking a drug is not safe for certain type of people then the manufacturer must provide adequate warnings.
+In contrast, if the danger is latent, or non-obvious, then the manufacturer must warn the consumer.
+For example, if mixing two drugs together is dangerous or if taking a drug is not safe for a certain type of people, then the manufacturer must provide adequate warnings.

 Product Liability Legal Theories